RenYurui/Global-Flow-Local-Attention/PERSON_IMAGE_ANIMATION.md

 * Download the videos of the datasets.

 * We provide the [Alphapose](https://github.com/MVIG-SJTU/AlphaPose) extraction results of these datasets.
-Meanwhile, the prepossessed clean poses are also avaliable.
+Meanwhile, the prepossessed clean poses are also available.
 Please use the following code to download these resources.

   ``` bash
   ./script/download_animation_skeletons.sh